Home > Tours > Africa Tours > Middle East Tours > Jordan & Egypt - Petra to the Pyramids

 Next, we'll journey south along the King's Highway to Kerak.
 This ancient Crusader stronghold is the most famous in a chain of fortresses built for the Holy War against Islam.
 We'll stop to learn about its history and explore the maze of stone-vaulted halls and passageways.

-Today we explore Jordan's gem, Petra.
+Today, we'll explore Jordan's gem, Petra.
 This ancient city, carved into pink sandstone cliffs, has to be seen to be believed but poet John Burgon beautifully described it as 'A rose-red city half as old as time'.

-This evening there is the option to witness Petra by night.
+This evening, there is the option to witness Petra by night.
 Follow the candlelit Siq trail and watch how the light plays against the high canyon rocks, blanketed by stars, before coming upon the Treasury, lit up by night.
 Settle into the sands in front of the ancient temple and listen to a welcome speech from the Bedouin community that still calls the city home.
-Stay: La Maison Hotel (Comfortable) (B)
+Stay: La Maison Hotel (or similar) (Comfortable) (B)

 Leaving Petra behind, today we'll embrace the nomadic lifestyle of the Bedouin and head into the dunes of Wadi Rum.
 We'll travel to the Wadi Rum visitor centre by bus, where we'll meet our 4WD vehicles to journey onwards through the desert.
-Our drive along the sands will lead us through untouched parts of Wadi Rum and our Tour Leader will stop to tell us more about the history of the desert.
+Our drive along the sands will lead us through untouched parts of Wadi Rum and our tour leader will stop to tell us more about the history of the desert.

 Described by T.E.
-Lawrence as vast, echoing and God-like…, Wadi Rum occupies 74,000 acres with its monolithic outcrops of granite rock and sandstone rising out of the blankets of sand.
-The Bedouins learned to live within this hostile environment 3000 years ago, adapting to the elements to perfect their nomadic way of life.
+Lawrence as \ vast, echoing and God-like\ , Wadi Rum occupies 74,000 acres with its monolithic outcrops of granite rock and sandstone rising out of the blankets of sand.
+The Bedouins learned to live within this hostile environment 3,000 years ago, adapting to the elements to perfect their nomadic way of life.

 Tonight, we'll sleep in traditional Bedouin tents, crafted from goat hair which offers the best protection against the extreme desert climate.
 Each individual tent comes with rugs, mattresses, pillows, and blankets provided.
 There's a toilet and shower block at the end of the site.
-Stay: Salim Camp (Comfortable) (B/L/D)
+Stay: Salim Camp (or similar) (Comfortable) (B/L/D)

 Dahab was a former sleepy Bedouin fishing village.
 Whilst the town has grown in recent years, unlike many of the other resort towns in Egypt, it has retained a lot of its charm, known as one of the best diving sites in the Red Sea.